 I used to hate exercise.
 It was something that I’d do to slim down and fit in a size zero.
 It never worked.
 But it hurt.
 Every step, every push-up, every squat felt like pure torture.
 Until I realised I was doing it wrong.

 The more I started appreciating my body for what it can do, the less I felt the need to eat my emotions.
-Now I see food for what it is, nourishment and fuel that keep me healthy and energized.
+Now I see food for what it is – nourishment and fuel that keep me healthy and energised.
 And, it tastes a lot better, too!

 When I hated my body, I didn’t really care what happened to it.
 I just wanted it to look like I wanted it to, and alternated periods when I’d try to punish it into compliance by extreme dieting and exercising to periods when I punished for its refusal to comply by binge eating and complete neglect.

 But, the less I hated my body, the more I started to take care of it.
 I listen to its needs, and move it with purpose to keep it healthy but stop to rest when it’s too tired.
 I nourish it with healthy foods.
 I meditate.
 Most importantly, I treat it kindly, like the old friend it is.